 Can I Sue a Dentist for a Bad Root Canal?

 Root canals are one of the most common dental procedures in the United States and millions of Americans undergo these procedures every year.
 Dentists are medical professionals and therefore have a duty of care to their patients to meet the standard of care for every patient’s condition.
 Each patient is unique, and every dental issue will involve its own challenges and complications, and honest mistakes sometimes happen.
 However, if a dentist harms a patient due to negligence or failure to meet the standard of care for the patient’s condition, the patient may have grounds for a medical malpractice lawsuit.
+According to medical malpractice statistics, dentists are the second-highest practitioners to get sued for malpractice.

 Establishing Medical Malpractice